connergdavis/secure-ubuntu-server/index.md

 ```

 ## Chapter 6: File systems
-Limit access to `/proc` and `/home` directories, and set default file and folder permissions.
+Hide process ID file descriptors in `/proc`, and set stricter default file and folder permissions.

 ### 6.0 Hide pids in `proc`
 Per [`man proc`](https://linux.die.net/man/5/proc), by default there is a readable file for every process running on the system inside `/proc/`, e.g., `/proc/1`.